 Many Americans travel frequently for one reason or another.
-You might be hitting a sunny beach to get away from the daily grind or visiting family and friends over the holidays to create special memories that last a lifetime.
+You might be off skiing to get away from the daily grind or visiting family and friends to create special memories that last a lifetime.
 Or you could be a businessperson who is constantly traveling for work.
-Click here to learn more about FREEDOME VPN and use discount code KIM to get a free 5-day trial plus 20 percent off at checkout!
+Click here to learn more about FREEDOME VPN and use discount code KIM to get a free 5-day trial plus 20% off at checkout!

 No matter what the reason is for your trip, you should be on the lookout for cybercriminals trying to steal your critical information.

 That's why you need to know these three essential tips on how to protect your personal data while traveling.
 One of those is F-Secure's FREEDOME VPN.

 You’ve probably seen this before, even if you didn’t know what it was called.
 Two-factor identification is a fancy name for adding another step to the login process.

 Two-factor identification adds an important layer of protection to your account.
 Usually, this is because you’re logging into your email account from an internet café in London, or you’re checking your bank balance on a trusted friend’s phone.

 Other times, it’s a hacker who is trying to figure out your credentials.
 You will receive a notification by email or text saying that there was a login from an unrecognized machine or someone asked to reset your password.

 The login will not be authorized or the password reset without having the special code included in the email or text.

 For better security, consider using third-party options like Google Authenticator whenever available.

 If you do nothing else on this list, click here for the steps to turn on two-factor authentication on Google, Facebook and other sites you use.